 This position provides support services and focuses on housing stability to help residents achieve the highest quality of life possible.
 The Case Manager (CM) provides culturally competent, individually tailored case management to assist residents with needed resources to maintain housing.
 This position carries a case load of 35 residents and assists residents to develop goal plans for housing, basic life skills, addresses mental health issues, barriers to employment and other goals to support and achieve housing stability.
 Additionally, the position is responsible for entering data into the agency data base, and the Homeless Information Management System (HMIS), monitors the security cameras in the Santos office and works with the team to foster an atmosphere of safety for residents and staff.

 Essential Responsibilities, Duties & Tasks

-20% – Maintain complete and confidential resident case records, accurate and timely statistics, and documentation to meet program goals and contractual requirements.
-Case managers will be entering data into the Seattle King County HMIS system and the agency database Case Worthy.
+20% – Maintains confidential resident case records, accurate and timely statistical documentation that meets program goals and contractual requirements.
+Enters data into the Seattle King County HMIS system and the agency database Case Worthy.
 Inform supervisor of client related issues or facility issues that arise during shift.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.Full Job Description